geomagpy/magpy/README.md

 productive data analysis, however, there is a single method implemented, which comprises all of the following procedures.
 Please move to section 7.2 for a description of the productive method.

-Lets first import the required modules for DI/absolute analysis and some exanmple files and helper methods:
+Lets first import the required modules for DI/absolute analysis and some example files and helper methods:

         import magpy.absolutes as di
         from magpy.stream import read, DataStream(), example6a, example5
         from magpy.core.methods import *

-#### Data structure of DI measurements
+#### 7.1.1 Data structure of DI measurements

 Please check `example6a` or  `example6b` , which are example DI files.
 You can create these DI files by using the input sheet from xmagpy or the online input sheet provided by the Conrad Observatory.
 If you want to use this service,